ga4gh/vrs-python/docs/setup_help/m1_mac_setup.md

 ##Notes
 - I installed seqrepo before trying this setup.
 - I had already installed xcode and homebrew on my machine.
+- This installation assumes you are using zsh.
+Please change the commands to fit your environment of choice.

 ###Steps
 1. brew install openssl